Tobin-jn/astronomy-nasa/README.md

 # Daily Astronomer

-View the NASA Astronomy Picture of the Day.
+Daily Astronomer is a Single Page Application build with Vue.js.
+Users can view the NASA Astronomy Picture of the Day.
 Users can also view the entire month of images.

 ### See it Live

 [Daily Astronomer](https://nasa-vue-ec464.firebaseapp.com/) on Firebase

+### Tech Stack

+* Vue.js
+* Jest

 ### API's used

 * NASA APOD

-### Primary JavaScript Technologies Used

-* Vue.js
-* Jest for testing

 ### Screenshots